Feng1909/PPYOLO-Tiny/README.md

 ## Paddle Lite

 paddlepaddle is a deep learning framework, but it do not support Arm devices such as Raspberry.
-So, the official support another tool called paddle lite which can be deploy on much more mobile devices.
+So, the official support another tool called [paddle-lite](https://github.com/PaddlePaddle/Paddle-Lite), which can be deployed on much more mobile devices.

 ## Usage

 ### About

 This project is based on a detection mission which will be deployed on Raspberry 4B.
 The dataset is originally from [berkeley-BDD100K dataset](https://bdd-data.berkeley.edu/).
-The official annotation is two json file and I translate them into 79000 xml file[bdd100k_voc_labels](https://github.com/Feng1909/bdd100k_voc_labels), so that we can easily train our model by using [PaddleX](https://github.com/PaddlePaddle/PaddleX).
+The official annotations are two json files and I translate them into 79000 xml file (see [bdd100k_voc_labels](https://github.com/Feng1909/bdd100k_voc_labels)), so that we can easily train our model by using [PaddleX](https://github.com/PaddlePaddle/PaddleX).

 ### Requirement